 New York State's No Discharge Zones

-No Discharge Zone (NDZ) designations are a key component of a larger strategy for protecting all coastal waters of New York State.
-Most of these coastal waters and connecting waterways are already designated as Vessel Waste No-Discharge Zones (NDZ), where it is illegal to discharge sewage from boats and boaters are required to use appropriate pump-out facilities, available at many marinas, to dispose of sewage.
+Vessel Waste No Discharge Zone (NDZ) designations are a key component of a larger strategy for protecting all coastal waters of New York State.
+Most of these coastal waters and connecting waterways are already designated as No Discharge Zones, where it is illegal to discharge sewage from boats and boaters are required to use appropriate pump-out facilities, available at many marinas, to dispose of sewage.

 The following table lists waterbodies in New York that are currently designated as No Discharge Zones.
 For more information, including maps of these NDZs, visit the EPA Region 2 No Discharge Zone webpage (a direct link is in the "Links Leaving DEC's Website" section of the right-hand column of this page).